eorroe/NodeList.js/README.md

 # My wish

 My wish would be to have all modern browsers implement `NodeList` like how this script does.
 Obviously in a much better way (because this is technically a hack IMO).
-Now if this is a definite NO depending on feedback from Web Devs I may refactor this code into a Library.

 # Who/What is this for?

 This should probably be on top but I feel the ending is better, but again my wish is to change how `NodeList` works in Web Browsers.
 I mean I don't see why this would hurt if it grows with help/feedback.
-As of right now `NodeList` don't do anything but store nodes.
+As of right now `NodeList` don't do anything but store `nodes`.

-So ok if this were a library IMO it'd be for Web Developers who don't use `jQuery` and like using native API's like myself or I'm pretty sure both can be benefited from (Not that jQuery is bad, it's just I've learned more from not using it I prefer to do things natively).
-P.S `jQuery` does a whole lot more, perhaps `jQuery` can implement something like this in their library, IDK I don't really use it.
-So if this were a library this would be the first library I'd use.
+So the library edition IMO would be for Web Developers who don't use `jQuery` and like using native API's like myself or who use `jQuery` but only for the DOM, this is much smaller and very powerful.

 Getting this natively, I would need tons of help.
 I don't know anything about writing specs and getting things standardized.
 Those of you who somewhat know me, I only throw out "good" Ideas (you know "good" IMO duh).

-Um that's it I think that's all I have to say.

 I tweeted at [@paul_irish][1], [@addyosmani][2], [@jeresig][3], [@simevidas][4], [@BrendanEich][5] about this because those are people I admire in the Web Development Community.
 So Thank You Guys.